 If you would like to pay more than 10% then you can:

-This is the amount your pension savings can increase in value each year without HMRC imposing a tax charge.
-For the Plan both your contributions and Company contributions count towards the Annual Allowance.
+This is the amount by which your pension savings can increase in value each year without HMRC imposing a tax charge.
+For the Plan, both your contributions and Siemens contributions count towards the Annual Allowance.

 The Annual Allowance is normally £40,000, but if you earn over £200,000 or have flexibly accessed your pension savings it could be less.
 For the higher earners, the standard Annual Allowance is tapered down from £40,000 to £4,000 if your income is £312,000 or more.
 Broadly, this is achieved by applying a £1 reduction to the Annual Allowance for every £2 of income over £240,000 (such income being calculated before deduction of your pension contributions but then increased by employer pension contributions).

 If you exceed the Annual Allowance, any excess will be taxed at your marginal rate, however, you may be able to carry forward unused relief from previous tax years.
 Any pension “input” (that is contributions or benefit increases) in addition to contributions to the Plan will also count towards the Annual Allowance.
 This is a complex area so we would suggest speaking to a financial adviser if this affects you.